swarrington1/swarrington1.github.io/_publications/ultrasound_umb.md

 [Download paper here](https://www.umbjournal.org/article/S0301-5629(19)30079-1/abstract)

-Recommended citation: E. Peake, S. Warrington, N. J. Dudley, P. S. Morgan, and N. M. Gibson, “A Method of Correcting for the Effect of Temperature on Low-Contrast Penetration Measurement in Urethane Phantoms”, <i>Ultrasound in Medicine and Biology</i>, vol. 45, no. 6, 2019.
+Citation: E. Peake, S. Warrington, N. J. Dudley, P. S. Morgan, and N. M. Gibson, “A Method of Correcting for the Effect of Temperature on Low-Contrast Penetration Measurement in Urethane Phantoms”, <i>Ultrasound in Medicine and Biology</i>, vol. 45, no. 6, 2019.